-What Are Expansion Joints and Why Should You Use Them?
+What Expansion Joints Are and Why You Should Use Them

 Where to Place Outdoor Tile Expansion Joints

-If there are joints in the concrete slab under the tile, there needs to be an expansion joint in the tile as well.
+If there are joints in the concrete slab under the tile, there needs to be an expansion joint in the concrete slab, as well.
 Otherwise, the movement that those joints allow in the slab could carry up into the tile and compromise your installation.
 Make a note of where your outdoor tile expansion joints will go when doing the patio layout.